MIGHTEE-HI: The direct detection of neutral hydrogen in galaxies at $z>0.25$: The search for H i galaxies

-As a further check on the robustness of our H{\sc i} emission line candidates we also remeasure the SNR using the noise characteristics measured from random spatial positions around the source but fix the frequency range to that of the extracted emission lines, for both an aperture spanning the $10\times 10$\,arcsec$^2$ used in the selection, and also from the single pixel at the position of the optical galaxy.
+As a further check on the robustness of our H{\sc i} emission line candidates we also remeasure the SNR using the noise characteristics measured from random spatial positions around the source but fix the frequency range to that of the extracted emission lines.
+This allows us to assess whether there is increased noise at the specific frequency of the emission, e.g. from radio-frequency interference.
+We do this for both an aperture spanning the $10\times 10$\,arcsec$^2$ used in the selection, and also from the single pixel at the position of the optical galaxy.
 Both methods have pros and cons.
 The first assumes the correction from an aperture flux to a total flux using the synthesised beam and an appropriate correction factor.
 This method potentially measures additional flux if the source is marginally resolved providing a more appropriate measurement of the total H{\sc i} content for such sources and also smooths out noise variations from single-pixel measurements of the peak flux.
-We note that this effect may be important given our initial selection of inspection by eye, which would favour including soureces with "hot pixels" at the position of the optical galaxy.
+We note that this effect may be important given our initial selection of inspection by eye, which would favour including sources with "hot pixels" at the position of the optical galaxy.
 The second method assumes that the H{\sc i} emission is completely unresolved and adopts the assumption that the peak H{\sc i} flux is representative of the total H{\sc i} flux of the galaxy.